appliedbits/draft-sliwa-stir-oob-transparent-discovery/draft-sliwa-stir-oob-transparent-discovery.md

 A Call Placement Service (CPS), as defined in {{RFC8816}}, is a network-accessible endpoint that stores PASSporTs for later retrieval during call verification.
 CPSs are used when SIP Identity headers are removed or unavailable, such as in non-IP or hybrid telephony environments.
 Originating entities publish PASSporTs to the CPS associated with the called party's number, and terminating entities retrieve them during call processing.

 This specification does not modify the behavior or interfaces of CPS endpoints.
-It only describes how CPS endpoint information is published and discovered using STIR delegate certificates and Certificate Transparency.
+It only describes how CPS endpoint information is published and discovered using STIR certificates and delegate certificates and Certificate Transparency.

 ## Certificate Holders

-Entities responsible for telephone numbers or SPCs—such as service providers or enterprises—obtain STIR delegate certificates with TNAuthList entries covering those resources.
-These certificates may optionally include a CPS URI extension indicating the HTTPS endpoint of the CPS that serves those numbers.
+Entities responsible for telephone numbers or SPCs, such as service providers or enterprises, obtain STIR certificates or delegate certificates with TNAuthList entries covering those resources.
+These certificates may optionally as defined in this document include a CPS URI extension indicating the HTTPS endpoint of the CPS that serves those numbers to facilitate discovery.

 When these certificates are submitted to a recognized STI Certificate Transparency log, the CPS URI becomes visible to relying parties monitoring the log.
 This allows third parties to discover the CPS associated with a number without requiring pre-provisioning or bilateral configuration.